 Here's What You Do

-- Mix the Herb and Spice Blend in a small bowl and set that aside.
+- Measure out the flour and vegetable oil; chop the vegetables and set aside; chop the garlic and set aside in a small bowl; mix the Herb and Spice Blend in a small bowl and set that aside.

 - Place the chicken stock in a stock pot and start heating it on low.
 Keep it covered and on low so it does not reduce.

-- Continue to cook over medium-high heat, stirring frequently and scraping the bits off the bottom, careful not to let it burn or scorch.
+- Continue to cook the Trinity over medium-high heat, stirring frequently and scraping the bits off the bottom, careful not to let it burn or scorch.
 This will take at least 15 to 20 minutes.

 - Add in the garlic and green onions and continue to cook until aromatic, usually a couple of minutes.